vlexaega/project3-untitled/README.md

 - Artists have the ability to upload their work and sell it.
 - Artists can recieve feedback within the form of "comments" per each piece of art.
 - Artist has the ability to have comment section disabled if they choose.
+- Users can go to their profile to upload new pieces of art once they login.
+- Users can browse art by clicking on artist or art by medium.

 ## How to Contribute